STORY OF HOW RITAKINS

 January 2003:

-Today, I surprised myself when I jumped reacting as if lightning just struck right near my feet.
-Rockn' Rita didn't really do anything, she just turned around in the barn aisle & I flew up the stall wall boards.
-With one leap I literally jumped for the side boards and started to climb.
+Today, I surprised myself when she just turned around in the barn aisle & I flew up the stall wallboards.
+I jumped as if lightning struck right near my feet.
+Rockn' Rita didn't really do anything, With one leap, I literally jumped up the sideboards and started to climb.
+I was shocked how fast I moved.
 I was surprised to find myself actually shaking!
-She gave me a funny puzzled look as if to say "What are you doing?"
+She seemed surprised and gave me a funny puzzled look as if to say "What are you doing?"
+My reaction shocked me too!
+Guess being afraid isn't such a bad thing!
+I mean, I can see where I was too trusting before.
+Like my brother once said about motorcycles “You can only get hurt if you lose your fear.”

 We haven't had snow in years and now it seems to be snowing every week or couple times each week... and oh boy! do I love it!! took so more pictures from my window.. if they are decent I'll send them. got too bundled up tonight to feed dinner and do my pasture walk HA! felt like one of the little kids who's so overdressed they can hardly move!!
 ROFLMAO!!